spilman6/courses/pages/javascript/assignment-6.md

 > [!TIP] `new Date().getHours()` will return the current hour in 24-hour format, ranging from 0 to 23.

 2. `isMorning` - This function should return a boolean value that indicates whether the time is in the morning.
-The function should accept a single parameter, `time`, which is a Date object.
+The function should accept a single parameter, `time`, which is a number from 0-23 representing the 24 hours in a day.
 The function should return `true` if the time is between 4:00 AM and 11:59 AM, and `false` otherwise.

 3. `isAfternoon` - This function should return a boolean value that indicates whether the time is in the afternoon.
-The function should accept a single parameter, `time`, which is a Date object.
+The function should accept a single parameter, `time`, similar to above.
 The function should return `true` if the time is between 12:00 PM and 4:59 PM, and `false` otherwise.

 4. `isEvening` - This function should return a boolean value that indicates whether the time is in the evening.
-The function should accept a single parameter, `time`, which is a Date object.
+The function should accept a single parameter, `time`, like above.
 The function should return `true` if the time is between 5:00 PM and 3:59 AM, and `false` otherwise.

 To test if it's working, use the following code in your `app.js` file: